deleanuradu/eventia-fiki.github.io/README.md

 # habit-oasis-fiki.github.io

-Fancy Wiki App created for a university project showcasing the progress and the milestones reached for each part of the Mock Startup that me and my team developed.
+Fancy Wiki App created for a university project showcasing the progress and the milestones reached for each part of the Mock Startup that me and my team worked on.
 Built using a Bootstrap 5 theme and hosted on github pages.

 https://deleanuradu.github.io/habit-oasis-fiki.github.io/